v2sCollections/City-of-Dreams/README.md

 - Vendors now show their real names.
 - Improved radio lets you skip songs add songs and remove songs you don't want out of the playlists.
 - Immersive time skip allows you to still see the world around you when you skip time.
-- Expression and pose packs for photo mode adds over 100 different poses and expressions.
+- Expression and pose packs for photo mode add over 100 different poses and expressions.
 - The weather has been completely rebalanced you will see more changes in weather.
 - People will now casually interact with you as you walk near them.
 - Fully useable stock market system that dynamically reacts to quests and player action.